Help

 Controlled & Uncontrolled Components

 When talking about form controls you'll often encounter the words "Controlled Component" and "Uncontrolled Component".
 The description refers to the way data flow is handled.

 The DOM has a bidirectional data flow, because every form control will manage the user input themselves.
 A simple text input will always update its value when a user typed into it.

-A framework like Preact in contrast generally has a unidirectional data flow.
-The component doesn't manage the value itself there, but something else higher up in the component tree.
+In contrast, a framework like Preact generally has a unidirectional data flow; the component doesn't manage the value itself there, but something else higher up in the component tree.

 // Uncontrolled, because Preact doesn't set the value